-- The calculus of infinitesimals - Cantor's proof that there are different sizes of infinity - Non-Euclidean geometries - Euclid's parallel postulate (via Playfair's postulate): given a line, and a point outside that line, there is one and only line which passes through the point parallel to the given line. - no parallel lines: the geometry of spheres - more than one parallel line: hyperbolic geometry - Hyperbolic geometry is not only to be consistent, it's the correct geometry for space-time. - Mathematicians and philosophers began to think more carefully about the notion of logical consequence.
+- The calculus of infinitesimals - Epsilon-delta definition of limit (Cauchy, Weierstrass) - Cantor's proof that there are different sizes of infinity - Non-Euclidean geometries - ► Euclid's parallel postulate (via Playfair's postulate): given a line, and a point outside that line, there is one and only line which passes through the point parallel to the given line. - no parallel lines: the geometry of spheres - more than one parallel line: hyperbolic geometry - Hyperbolic geometry is not only consistent, it's the correct geometry for space-time. - Mathematicians and philosophers began to think more carefully about the notion of logical consequence.